Without strong characters, your screenplay is going nowhere! Here are 5 steps to make sure your characters lead the way!

-Depending on what your intentions for your character may be, you should make it easy for your audience to know where they stand.
-Making the character likeable or unlikeable as early as possible.
+Depending on your narrative, make your character seem likeable or unlikeable as early as possible.
 Without an emotional attachment, your audience will find it difficult to remain engaged, no matter how great the story may be.

 4. Know your characters!

 Before you start writing your story, you need to know who your characters are.
-Once you know this, you’ll know how they will respond to the situations you put them in.
+Once you know this, you’ll know how they’ll respond to the situations you put them in.
 Take some time and really get to know your character.
-Ask yourself these questions.
+Ask yourself these questions:

 - What do they like/dislike?

 - What do they do in their spare time?

 - Why do they live where they live?

 - If they won the Lotto, what would they spend it on?

 No one is perfect, your characters should not be either!
 Think about their character flaws and how this affects their personality.